geocam/geocamPycroraptor2/README.rst

-Pycroraptor2 is a process manager, essentially intended to be a Python replacement for the `Microraptor Process Manager
+Pycroraptor2 is a process manager, essentially intended to be a Python replacement for the `Microraptor process manager
 <http://www.microraptor.org/>`_.
 Pycroraptor2 is in a working state but
 is not yet a feature-complete replacement for Microraptor.